 Use cases: Play games via emulation

-Supports: Any device accepts a USB HID Joystick/Gamepad interface such as a PC (Windows/Linux), Raspberry Pi (e.g running RetroPie), etc. Users have reported it works on the Game Boy core on the MiSTer and Android through USB OTG.
-If you are using Windows 10, you will need VBA-M if you have the v1.2 firmware.
+Supports: Any device accepts a USB HID Joystick/Gamepad interface such as a PC (Windows/Linux), Raspberry Pi (e.g running RetroPie), etc. If you are using Windows 10, you will need VBA-M if you have the v1.2 firmware.

 Refresh rate: 8ms or 125 times a second (tested on Windows 7 & Ubuntu 18.04).